Search Amazon.com:

 • DOA3.0 (Xbox - NTSE) - November 15, 2001 : The first release of DOA3, an Xbox exclusive game, which added new characters and stages.
 Despite being a good game, it was still unfinished.

 • DOA3.1 (Xbox - NTSE-J) - February 22, 2002 : The Japanese version of DOA3 and every DOA player's prized possession.
-It is considered by most, if not all, the most 'competitive' DOA game out there, featuring frame advantage on block, a fluid stepping system, great character individuality and all-round retarded combos and set-ups.
-The only problem with this game is that it requires you to hack and modify your xbox (a process which is tedious) and a Japanese copy.
+It is considered by most, if not all, the first 'competitive' DOA game, featuring frame advantage on block, a fluid stepping system, great character individuality and all-round retarded combos and set-ups (due to the very loose gravity).
+The only problem with this game is that it requires you to hack and modify your xbox (a process which is tedious) and a Japanese copy, unless you have a Japanese Xbox.

 • DOA3.2 (Xbox - PAL) - March 14, 2002 : The European release on DOA3.
 The stepping system was tweaked solely to nerf the stepping ability of one character (Hayate), which in turn nerfed the whole DOA3 stepping system.
 Some moves can still be side-stepped, though most moves can still track no matter what.
 A few of the ninjas were tweaked, though the game still remained the same in terms of fundamentals.
 Still a fun game.

 • DOA Ultime 1 & 2 (XBOX) - Oct 2004 : The Saturn version of DOA1 and an upgraded version of DOA2: Hard*Core, both bundled in one package for the Xbox.
 One of the first few fighting games with online play, which made the package very attractive to Xbox owners and DOA fans.
-Probably the most financially successful DOA.
+Probably the most financially successful DOA in the 2000s.

 • DOA4.0 & 4.1 (XBOX360) - January 2006 : As a casual game, it's good.
 However, as a competitive game, it's in same level as Bloody Roar, TMNT Tournament Fighter and Clay Fighters, except not fun.
-It still looks very pretty though.
+More of a pretty-looking tech-demo.

-• DOA: Dimentions (3DS) - May 2011 : A sort of a dream match game released exclusively on Nintendo 3DS.
-The game went through the whole plot of the series from the first game to the last in a cinematic fashion ala MK9.
-Some elements from the old plot were retconned (in typical Team Ninja fashion) and some characters were slightly changed from their DOA4 versions, but not by much.
+• DOA: Dimensions (3DS) - May 2011 : A sort of a dream match game released exclusively on Nintendo 3DS.
+The game went through the whole plot of the series from the first game to the last in a cinematic fashion ala MK9 (rather lazily).
+Some elements from the old plot were retconned (in typical Team Ninja fashion) and some characters were slightly changed from their DOA4 versions, but not by much (Hitomi no-longer a tomboy).

 • DOA5 - September 2012 : Many things have been improved and while it's a bit toned down from the E3 and Gamescom versions (which is what most people preferred), it is still miles better than DOA4 and way more fun.
-While there are some small issues and features missing from the game, it's still a very decent package.
+While there are some small issues and features missing from the game, it's still a very decent package and a step forward for the whole series.

 • DOA5+ - March 2013 : A direct port of the console version of the game onto PSVita.
 New exclusive features such as tutorial mode, combo challenge mode, BGM options, new frame data UI and exclusive PSV costumes are added to this version of the game.
 Tag mode however was taken out and is only available in few instances in story mode.
 This version is also cross-compatible with the PS3 version of the game and all titles and all characters are unlocked by default, except for the vita exclusive ones.
 Oh yeah, there's a touch mode or something too, but it sucks.